arnold-nonstop/ns-blog/README.md

 - [x] Setup login and signup views/links
 - [x] Protect modification of post if user is not logged in
 - [x] Run tests
+- [x] Create post and User association
-- [ ] Prevent user to update and delete other's posts and comments
+- [x] Prevent user to update and delete other's posts and comments
 - [ ] Improve UI for user experience
 - [ ] Create a custom middleware
 - [ ] Create seeds